mdn/content/files/en-us/web/css/caption-side/index.md

 ### Values

 - `top`
-  - : The caption box should be positioned above the table.
+  - : The caption box should be positioned at the block start side of the table.
 - `bottom`
-  - : The caption box should be positioned below the table.
+  - : The caption box should be positioned at the block end side of the table.
 - `inline-start`
   - : The caption box should be positioned at the inline start edge of the table.
 - `inline-end`